-The override must be a full URL with a scheme and host, and it can include a path when a proxy or staged gateway expects one.
-Some services still need an explicit Region even when the host is local or private, and internal HTTPS endpoints need a trusted CA bundle through --ca-bundle or AWS_CA_BUNDLE instead of disabling TLS verification.
+The override must be a full URL that includes the scheme and host, and AWS also allows an optional path component when the request must pass through a staged proxy or gateway path.
+A valid Region is still required for many signed requests even when the endpoint is private or local, and internal HTTPS endpoints should use --ca-bundle or AWS_CA_BUNDLE instead of disabling certificate checks.

 Related: set a custom CA bundle